yasufum/dpdk-installer/README.md

 ### (Optional) Using Proxy

-[NOTE] You can skip it if you use `rake`.

-If you are in proxy environment, set http_proxy while running rake or define it directly in `group_vars/all` and use `site_proxy.yml` instead of `site.yml` at running ansible playbook.
+If you are in proxy environment, set http_proxy while running make.py or define it directly in `group_vars/all` and use `site_proxy.yml` instead of `site.yml` at running ansible playbook.
-Rake script asks you to use proxy by checking your proxy environment.
+This script asks you to use proxy by checking your proxy environment.

 ### Configuration for DPDK